seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 | \ref seqan3::align_cfg::result::with_alignment  "seqan3::with_alignment"               | alignment score; back and front coordinate; alignment |

 The final result is returned as a seqan3::alignment_result object.
 This object offers special member functions to access the stored values.
-If you try to access a value, e.g. the alignment although you didn't specify `with_alignment` in the result configuration, a static assertion will be triggered during compilation.
+If you try to access a value, e.g. the alignment, although you didn't specify `with_alignment` in the result configuration, a static assertion will be triggered during compilation.

 \assignment{Assignment 4}